The Nuclear Star Cluster of M 74: a fossil record of the very early stages of a star-forming galaxy: Conclusions

 \section{Conclusions}

 We have analyzed the stellar populations of the NSC in M~74, and compared it with the host galaxy.
-We have performed a separate analysis, in a PSF aperture, of the NSC and the host galaxy, using a spectro-photometric decomposition method, allowing us to compare them.
+We have used a spectro-photometric decomposition method, C2D, to separate the NSC light from the host galaxy.
+This method applies a morphological decomposition for different wavelengths, preserving variations both in the spatial and spectral directions.
+We performed a separate analysis, in a PSF aperture, of the NSC and the host galaxy, allowing us to compare them.
 Additionally, we have mapped the spatially resolved stellar-population properties of the central ${\sim}3$~kpc of the host galaxy.
 We have reported light- and mass-weighted ages, metallicities and [Mg/Fe] abundances, and reconstructed SFHs.

-We found a NSC average age of about 11~Gyr and a total metallicity [M/H] of about $-0.5$~dex.
+We found an NSC average age of about 11~Gyr and a total metallicity [M/H] of about $-0.5$~dex.
 The SFH of the NSC shows that it is made up exclusively of old stellar populations.
 These results indicate that NSC stars formed during the earliest stages of the evolution of M~74, probably spanning 2-3 distinct episodes.
 While we cannot track the potential migration of these stars from other regions of the galaxy, and we did not find hints of their accretion from galaxy satellites, our results do not show later contributions with stars younger than ${\sim}8$~Gyr.
 The NSC appears to have remained inactive, in terms of star formation and chemical evolution, for a long time.
 Interestingly, this NSC lives in a cavity (with a size of ${\sim}300$~pc) devoid of gas and dust, while the rest of the galaxy shows a complex web of gas and dust filaments, where star formation is currently happening.
 Stellar-population maps of the host galaxy have shown young ages in the spiral arms, and a central very metal-rich ${\sim}500$~pc region, with lower [Mg/Fe] close to solar values.
 This indicates that the surroundings of the NSC kept evolving over time, while its evolution stopped.
 The comparison of spectra extracted in a central PSF aperture, for the NSC and the host galaxy, shows that in contrast to the short NSC evolution, the center of the host galaxy had relatively recent star-formation episodes, in addition to the old populations coeval with the NSC.